DataMigrators/datamigrators.github.io/src/pages/policies/risk_management_policy.md

 1. Data Migrators, in its need for risk management, aims to:
     * facilitate and review risk management activities across the institution through Data Migrators Directors;
-    * integrate risk management into the management culture of the University; and
+    * integrate risk management into the management culture of the Company; and
     * foster an environment where staff assume responsibility for managing risks.
 2. To secure its commitment to implement risk management effectively, Data Migrators aims to:
     * implement risk management across all aspects of the Company in accordance with best practice guidelines.